 Chapter 3351: STUDENT ASSISTANCE

-(A) For the purposes of this chapter, "approved lender" means any bank as defined in section 1101.01 of the Revised Code, any domestic savings and loan association as defined in section 1151.01 of the Revised Code, any credit union as defined in section 1733.01 of the Revised Code, any federal credit union established pursuant to federal law, any insurance company organized or authorized to do business in this state, any pension fund eligible under the "Higher Education Amendments of 1968," 82 Stat.
+(A) For the purposes of this chapter, "approved lender" means any bank as defined in section 1101.01 of the Revised Code, any credit union as defined in section 1733.01 of the Revised Code, any federal credit union established pursuant to federal law, any insurance company organized or authorized to do business in this state, any pension fund eligible under the "Higher Education Amendments of 1968," 82 Stat.
 1026, 20 U.S.C.A.
-1085 , as amended, the secondary market operation designated under division (B) of this section, or any secondary market operation established pursuant to the "Education Amendments of 1972," 86 Stat.
+1085, as amended, the secondary market operation designated under division (B) of this section, or any secondary market operation established pursuant to the "Education Amendments of 1972," 86 Stat.
 261, 20 U.S.C.A.
-1071 , as amended, or under the laws of any state.
+1071, as amended, or under the laws of any state.

-The governor may designate one nonprofit corporation secondary market operation to be the single nonprofit private agency designated by the state under the "Higher Education Act of 1965," 101 Stat.
+(B) The governor may designate one nonprofit corporation secondary market operation to be the single nonprofit private agency designated by the state under the "Higher Education Act of 1965," 101 Stat.
 347, 20 U.S.C.A.
-1085(d)(1)(D) , as amended.
-A designation in effect on the effective date of this amendment expires December 31, 2009.
-Each designation after the effective date of this amendment shall be made by competitive selection and shall be valid for one year.
+1085(d)(1)(D), as amended.
+A designation in effect on October 16, 2009, expires December 31, 2009.
+Each designation after October 16, 2009, shall be made by competitive selection and shall be valid for one year.
 The controlling board shall not waive the competitive selection requirement.

 (1) Assist educational institutions in establishing financial aid programs to help students obtain an economical education;